 Kelly, this is my first nursing clinical ever.
 I used to be a lawyer.
 I’ve never been in a hospital before, and frankly, I don’t even know what a nurse does.
 Today, I’m excited to shadow you and learn how the unit works.
 Thanks so much for precepting me!

 Nurse preceptors will welcome this communication.
 It’s truly a gift to know your student’s needs and expectations upfront.
 It lets us leave the guesswork out of it!

 Most importantly, if there’s anything we’re about to do that you’d like to take a whack at, tell us!
 You’re joining us nurses on a typical day of work.
 Our first instinct will always be to do a task ourselves - because that’s our job!
 Don’t be offended if that happens… It’s just muscle memory!
 We’re in the Nursing Flow.
-When you’re a preceptor, you’ll understand.
+But more times than not, we'll appreciate the help.

 Tip #6 - Be Open to Feedback

 If your preceptor corrects you on a skill you perform, or suggests a change to the way you assess patients, take it in stride.
 After all, you’re there to learn!
 If we didn’t offer advice, you wouldn’t be getting your money’s worth.

 Unfortunately, I’ve had a few students who seemed completely uninterested in what I had to say.
 Their attitude made me not want to share my wisdom with them - or put in a good word for them with my manager.
 Interestingly, a lot of pushback I receive is from nursing students who have previous CNA or Tech experience and think they already know most of what I have to share.
 These roles are all part of the same team, but we do very different jobs.
 Experience is great!
 Don’t let it get in your way.